 Lee Harrison, Professor of Nutrition and Dietetics, 2001; Ph.D., New York University, 1984.
 Personality type (MBTI) and its effects on career choice, competence and ability to predict success; nutrition support/critical care; food habits; health promotion; gerontological nutrition; children’s health.

-Stanley Blondek, D.P.M., M.D., Medical Director, Physician Assistant Program, Director of Pediatrics for Physician's Health Alliance.
+Stanley Blondek, D.P.M., M.D., Co-Medical Director, Physician Assistant Program 2008, pediatrician, Director of Pediatrics for Physician’s Health Alliance.

-Cheryl U. Bessoir, Clinical Coordinator Physician Assistant Program and Clinical Instructor, 2011.
-Doctor of Chiropractic, National College of Chiropractic Studies 1984; MS, PA-C, Marywood University, 2007.
-Movement disorders, Parkinson’s Disease, seizures, and tremors.
+Cheryl U. Bessoir, Clinical Coordinator Physician Assistant Program and Clinical Instructor.
+Doctor of Chiropractic, National College of Chiropractic Studies 1984; MS, Physician Assistant Studies, Marywood University, 2007.
+Movement disorders, psychiatric disorders and musculoskeletal treatments.

-Marie S. Bonavoglia, Academic Coordinator Physician Assistant Program; Clinical Instructor; M.S., PA-C, MT(ASCP), Doctoral Studies, Marywood University.
-Anaphylaxis education and prevention in school aged children, “Routinization in the Elderly;” and health promotion.
+Marie S. Bonavoglia, Clinical Coordinator, Physician Assistant Program; Clinical Instructor; Ph.D., Marywood University, 2013; Marywood University, 2005.
+Anaphylaxis education and prevention in school aged children, geriatric routinization, and health promotion.

 Shamshad Ahmed, Associate Professor of Counseling, 2011; Ph.D., North Carolina State University, 2005.
 Multicultural counseling, Cross cultural perspectives on anxiety and depression; Mental Health Issues; Stress Management; Couples Issues; and issues with race, gender, diversity, and ethnicity.